-Dr Sani Dimitroulopoulou is a Senior Environmental Scientist within the Air Pollution and Climate Change Group, Environmental Change Department in Public Health England (PHE).
+Dr Sani Dimitroulopoulou is Principal Environmental Public Health Scientist – Indoor Environments at Public Health England (PHE).
 She is an Honorary Senior Lecturer at UCL, The Bartlett School Environment, Energy and Resources since January 2016.
 Sani has a first degree in Physics from Aristotle University of Thessaloniki in Greece and a PhD in Atmospheric Chemistry and Diploma of Imperial College (DIC), from Imperial College London, which was completed in 1997.

 Her research interests include air pollution related effects on health and exposure assessment to air pollution, based on modelling and monitoring of outdoor air pollution, indoor air pollution and ventilation, health impact assessments and development of environmental public health indicators.
 She has over twenty-year experience developed through her work at Imperial College and Building Research Establishment (BRE) in the UK and more recently at the National Centre for Environment and Sustainable Development (Greek Environment Agency) and the University of West Macedonia in Greece.